 A victim’s details remain confidential.
 Their address and other personal information is never made available to suspects or offenders.

-Witnesses of crime are protected in a similar way thanks to a set of standards called the Witness Charter.
+Witnesses of crime are protected in a similar way due to a set of standards called the Witness Charter.

-To find out more about each of the above and other services available to witnesses and victims of crime, visit the UK Government’s website.
+To find out more about how witnesses and victims of crime will be treated and other services available to them, visit the UK government’s website.